 RHAP accomplishes its objectives in three key ways:

-RHAP is building a national community of abortion, evidence-based contraception, and miscarriage-management providers—a group that has shrunk due to both legislative and violent attacks.
+RHAP is building a national community of abortion, evidence-based contraception, and miscarriage care providers—a group that has shrunk due to both legislative and violent attacks.
 RHAP provides a wide range of supports to new and experienced clinicians, many of whom are the lone pro-choice, pro-contraception providers in their communities.
 RHAP connects these clinicians to like-minded colleagues and helps them navigate the challenges of adapting their health centers or practices to provide comprehensive reproductive health care.
 Through our fellowships, grants, and training programs, we offer hands-on training as well as financial and technical assistance.

 RHAP is one of the most trusted sources of clinical information related to reproductive health care.
 RHAP harnesses extensive scientific information to help physicians use the latest research to counsel their patients on abortion, miscarriage management, and contraception.
 The resources are freely available on our website and in 2014 were downloaded by more than 480,000 users worldwide.
 Additionally, RHAP conducts research and publishes evidence on reproductive health training and access.